cowalla/time_evolve/README.md

 ### What is this??

+NOTE: This package doesn't work yet!
+Still in development.
-This package will time evolve the Schrödinger equation.
+This package will (one day) time-evolve the Schrödinger equation.

 ### Using the project